jAnubhav/jAnubhav/README.md

 ### Hi there 👋

 - 👦 A student
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning DSA in C
 - 🧑‍💻 I generally like to develop web applications
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...It's never done